Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 5. Gangwon Dialect (강원도 방언)

 The Gangwon dialect is spoken in the province of Gangwon in South Korea and Kangwŏn in North Korea.
-These provinces are immense, but they have relatively fewer populations.
+These provinces are immense but have relatively small populations.

-This area is known for many mountains and forests.
+Numerous mountains and forests characterize this area.
 Because of centuries of isolation, they developed their own dialect.
-In 2018, the Pyeongchang Olympic Games took place in this province.
+In 2018, the PyeongChang Olympic Games took place in this province.

-The dialect resembles Seoul’s but includes a unique vocabulary, mainly in mountainous regions.
+The dialect resembles Seoul’s but features a distinct vocabulary, particularly in mountainous regions.
 Older forms may also influence more remote areas.

 Key Features of Gangwon Dialect